AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-activities/add-edit-delete-marketo-custom-activity-fields.md

    >[!CAUTION]
    >
    >You can only edit the Api Name or change the field to Primary if the custom activity has never been published.
-If the activity has already been published, you can only edit the field's name and optional description.

    >[!NOTE]
    >